shivaacodes/auth-api/README.md

 ![password is stored in hashed format](./assets/password-hashed.png)

 ### There are two Admin accounts set: <admin1@gmail.com> with a password admin123 and <admin2@gmail.com> -> admin456.
-If successfull login it will redirect to the admin dashboard page.
+If successfull login it will redirect to the admin dashboard page

 ![password is stored in hashed format](./assets/admin-dashboard.png)